Understanding and Utilizing Lean and Six Sigma in the Histology Laboratory (Online CE Course)

 • Applying Root Causes to Correcting and Preventing Process Defects

-• Please select from the list below the process correction method which is identified by the Japanese words for "mistake-proofing?"
+• Select the choice below for the process correction method, identified by the Japanese words for "mistake-proofing."

 • Which process analysis tool uses the risk priority number (RPN) to assign priorities that require the attention of the team in improvement interventio...